 Types of Available Mattress Material You Can Choose From

 Today’s market has a huge variety of mattress models for every taste.
-When it comes to a range of materials, you will most likely choose from the options listed below.
+When it comes to a suitable range of materials, you will most likely be choosing from the options listed below.

 One of the most affordable choices, it features a block of coils inside and mostly just one thin comfort layer on top.
-The number and flexibility of coils determine how the mattress will maintain the correct body position during sleep.
+The number and flexibility of coils determine how well the mattress will help you maintain the correct spinal position during sleep.

-The construction of this kind of mattresses may include several layers of foam of different density, which balance each other out, creating a comfortable and supportive overall feel.
+The construction of this kind of mattress may include several layers of foam of different density, which balance each other out, creating a comfortable and supportive overall feel.

-If you like sinking into your bed a little, this material is for you.
-The main issue you want to know about is that foam beds are often made from petroleum and have a closed-cell structure, which eventually leads to excessive moisture and mold.
+If you like sinking into your bed a little, this is the material for you.
+Something to be aware of when choosing foam beds is that they are often made from petroleum and have a closed-cell structure.
+This can eventually lead to excessive moisture and mold.

 Memory foam is a type of foam that is less resilient and more elastic than other types of foam.
-It’s an excellent choice for side sleepers, as the mattress can gently hug their body and cradle their shoulders, hips, and other pressure points.
-Some manufacturers infuse the foam with cooling gels in order to make your sleep more comfortable.
+It’s an excellent choice for side sleepers, as the mattress can gently hug your body and cradle your shoulders, hips, and other pressure points.
+Some manufacturers infuse the foam with cooling gels to make your sleep even more comfortable.

 Latex mattresses are a more eco-friendly and natural alternative.
 They are known to maintain better air circulation inside the layers and effectively withdraw body heat, preventing you from sleeping hot.
 Plus, latex is bouncy and more resilient.
-It’s hard to find any significant drawback about it except the higher price and the fact that its bouncier feel might simply not appeal to you.
+It’s hard to find any significant drawback about it except for the higher price and that its bouncier feel simply might not appeal to you.

-These mattresses have an extra layer on top, which is sewn to the mattress.
-It is often made of microfiber or soft foam fillers, as well as wool and even feathers.
-Being used to provide a more luxurious look and feel, a pillowtop also enhances the overall comfort of your bed.
+These mattresses have an extra layer on top, which is sewn onto the mattress.
+It is often made of microfiber or soft foam fillers, as well as wool, and sometimes even feathers.
+This is used to provide a more luxurious look and feel.
+A pillowtop can also enhance the overall comfort of your bed.

 Shopping at a Store vs Shopping Online

-For some people, shopping is a way to have a great time with family and friends, while others panic as soon as they hear that word.
+For some people, shopping is a way to have a social time with family and friends, while others panic as soon as they hear the word.

-Since a mattress is a serious investment that involves spending not only money but also your time, I decided to clarify the pros and cons of online and offline shopping to help you choose how you want to make that investment.
+Since a mattress is quite a significant investment that involves spending not only your hard-earned money but also your time, I decided to clarify the pros and cons of online and offline shopping to help you choose how best to make that investment.

 So, with online shopping, you can:

-- shop sitting in the pajamas in your room;
+- shop sitting in your pajamas from the privacy of your own home;

-- read reviews and research available options in order to make an informed decision;
+- read reviews and research available options to make an informed decision;

-- “visit” a large number of stores within a short time;
+- “visit” a large number of stores within a short amount of time;

-- do this even at night, as online stores are never closed.
+- do this at any time, even late at night, as online stores are never closed.

 As a bonus, online shopping gives you access to a large number of promotions and discounts, especially if this is your first order.